wanadev/photonui-site/source/doc/widgets/accelmanager.md

 demo_script: doc/widgets/accelmanager.js
 ---

-This component allows you to easily implement keyboard accelerators (aka shortcut) in your application.
+This component allows you to easily implement keyboard accelerators (aka shortcuts) in your application.
 It is based on [KeyboardJS][kbjs].

-Please read the KeyboardJS documentation for more informations about the keyboard combo composition and syntax:
+Please read the KeyboardJS documentation for more information about the keyboard combo composition and syntax:

 * http://robertwhurst.github.io/KeyboardJS/

-**NOTE:** By default, accelerators are disabled if a field is focused (this behaviour can be changed like in the  `Ctrl + R` example above).
+**NOTE:** By default, accelerators are disabled if a field is focused (this behavior can be changed, as shown in the  `Ctrl + R` example above).

 [kbjs]: https://github.com/RobertWHurst/KeyboardJS